Wanting to get into night hunting for hogs? Here are five things that you'll need.

 There should be no surprise here.
 A quality firearm that you have full confidence in is always a big key to a successful hunt, and that doesn't differ with hog hunting.

-The AR-15 and AR-10 platforms are very popular styles of firearm for hog hunting.
+The modern sporting rifle platforms are very popular styles of firearm for hog hunting.
 Their flat top rails make it easy to mount a scope, whether you are using a daytime optics option or a weapon-mounted thermal unit.

-The biggest advantage of an AR style firearm is the semi-automatic capability and magazine options of 15, 20, and 30 rounds.
+The biggest advantage of an MSR-style firearm is the semi-automatic capability and magazine options of 15, 20, and 30 rounds.
 You are able to get off multiple shots when you run into a large group of hogs, and that's critical.

 At times you can come across groups of 20 or more hogs in an open field, and a semi-auto gives you the ability to take more pigs.
 That will make the farmers and property owners happier, trust me.
 Hopefully, that means they are more likely to let you come back!